-GVI offers volunteer abroad programs specifically designed for teenagers between the ages of 15, 16, and 17.
-These programs include age-appropriate and impactful volunteer work, guided adventure activities, and interactive presentations that allow teens to learn about international sustainable development topics in a truly engaging way.
+GVI offers international volunteering programs specifically designed for teenagers between 15 and 17 years old.
+These programs include age-appropriate and impactful volunteer work, guided adventure activities and interactive presentations that allow you to learn about international sustainable development topics in a truly engaging way.

-Most GVI under 18s programs run during June, July, and August to fit with the Northern Hemisphere’s summer break.
-This gives students enough time to travel and fully participate in volunteer activities on the ground.
-All our teen volunteer abroad programs offered during the summer months are exactly two weeks in duration.
+All GVI under 18s programs run during June, July and August to fit with the Northern Hemisphere’s summer break.
+This gives you enough time to travel and fully participate in volunteer activities on the ground.

-Flights and flight chaperones are not included in the program fee of teen volunteer abroad programs but these can be arranged simply by speaking to an Enrolment Manager.
+Flights and flight chaperones are not included in the program fee of teen programs but these can be arranged simply by speaking to an enrolment manager.

 Working adults who are looking to make an impact during their vacation or annual leave days can join any of our volunteer holiday programs abroad.
-Not only will you be contributing toward long-term sustainable development goals but on the weekends and in the evenings you can also experience the sights and sounds of a new environment and culture.
-Those you are feeling uninspired by their current job or career can also use this opportunity to explore a new avenue as well as gain skills and experiences that can help them transition towards something more in align with their interests.
+Not only will you be contributing toward long-term sustainable development goals but you can also experience the sights and sounds of a new environment and culture.

-We also offer custom group volunteering programs for high school, college, university, and corporate groups.
-Other kinds of organisations like local clubs and community groups are also welcome to book a group volunteering program with us.
+We also offer group volunteering programs.
+These are perfect for organisations looking to arrange high school trips abroad, university programs abroad or corporate volunteering abroad.
+Organisations like local clubs and community groups are also welcome to book a group volunteering program with us.

-GVI doesn’t have any specific religious affiliations, which means we don’t offer any specific programs catered to Jewish, Christian, or Islamic faiths.
+GVI doesn’t have any specific religious affiliations, which means we don’t offer any specific programs catered to members of the Jewish, Christian or Islamic faiths.
 We also don’t offer mission trips abroad.
-Persons of all faiths are welcome on our any of our volunteering programs, so if your group would like to arrange a custom volunteer abroad program, please get in touch and we will get back to you with a quote and a range of ideas to inspire your group members
+Persons of all faiths are welcome on any of our volunteering programs, so if your group would like to arrange a custom volunteer abroad program, please get in touch and we will get back to you with a quote and a range of ideas to inspire your group members.

 Funding Your Volunteer Abroad Program